Master of Education with a Major in Professional Counseling, School Counseling

 Program Specific Admittance Guidelines

-The admission process begins with application to the Graduate Studies.
+The admission process begins with an application to Graduate Studies.
 The application and all materials are submitted to the Graduate Admissions office.
 Files will be reviewed in the department only after all materials are received.
-Admissions to the M.Ed.
-Professional Counseling Clinical Mental Health are in fall semester.
 Admission to the M.Ed.
-Professional Counseling School are in summer semester.
-Admissions to the M.Ed.
-Professional Counseling (College Student Affairs) are only in the fall semester.
-The application deadline for all M.Ed. in Professional Counseling programs are due the February prior to the admission semester.
+Professional Counseling School Counseling are in the summer semester.

 - 2.7 Undergraduate GPA